Sharonobinda/online-store/README.md

 To Open the repo in Visual Studio Code: code .

-Use the following steps to run the application;
+** Use the following steps to run the application;

-To run the frontend cd to frontend directory, then run this command `npm run dev`
+- first `npm install`, `then npm shell`

-To run the backend cd to backend directory, then run this command `flask run`
+- To run the frontend cd to the frontend directory, then run this command `npm run dev`

-Then follow the instructions below for live server to work well with json-server​
+- To run the backend cd to backend directory, then run this command `flask run`

-Copy the local link to your browser, This will run your React app on port 5173.
+- Copy the local link to your browser, This will run your React app on port 5173.

 ## Core Deliverables